 The brain is the fattiest organ of the body consisted of over 60% fat.

 It is also very rich in water (about 73% of its weight).

 Hydration status greatly affects brain performance.

 In adults, water ingestion following a period of fluid restriction and/or fasting was repeatedly found to enhance the state of arousal, increasing cognitive dimensions such as alertness, attention and reaction time, and decreasing perception of confusion .

-Studies show that mild dehydration, in the range of 1 to 3% of body weight can impair many aspects of brain function, like memory, mood and concentration in both young and old individuals .
+Research shows that even mild dehydration, in the range of 1 to 3% of body weight may impair mental health and cognitive performance .

 Also, dehydration can produce delirium episodes in older people, often resembling the symptoms of Alzheimer’s disease

 Dehydration decreases blood volume (since blood is 90% water), causing inadequate oxygen and nutrient delivery to the brain, creating what-looks-like a dementia crisis.